gijit/gi/README.md

 2018 Jan 30 update
 -------
-In release v0.7.6, taking a slice of an array works correctly.
+In release v0.7.6, taking a slice of an array works.

 2018 Jan 29 update